nordcraftengine/documentation/docs/13-formulas/05-project-formulas/index.md

    **(A)** The formula editor, or
    **(B)** Custom JavaScript code by clicking the [kbd]Convert to custom code[kbd] button at the bottom left of the screen

-Global formulas appear in the formula selection dropdown throughout your project, making them easily accessible from any component or page.
+Project formulas appear in the formula selection dropdown throughout your project, making them easily accessible from any component or page.

 ## Custom code formulas